AlexanderMaxRanabel/y/README.md

 ```
 (or `./v symlink` in PowerShell)

-That will make V available everywhere, by adding it to your PATH.
+That will make Y available everywhere, by adding it to your PATH.
 Please restart your
 shell/editor after that, so that it can pick up the new PATH variable.

 NB: there is no need to run `v symlink` more than once - v will still be available, even after
 `v up`, restarts, and so on.
-You only need to run it again if you decide to move the V repo
+You only need to run it again if you decide to move the Y repo
 folder somewhere else.